MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

 ![](CATLocomotiveEngine.jpg)

-_CAT builds some truly massive mining trucks &ndash; the kind that roam around the Aussie deserts bringing up metal ores and coal to satisfy the Chinese dragon's thirst for energy and raw materials.
+_CAT builds some truly massive mining trucks &ndash; the kind that roam around Aussie mines bringing up metal ores and coal to satisfy the Chinese dragon's thirst for energy and raw materials.
-The story goes that **some trucks are so so gigantic that they have in-built washrooms** &ndash;
+The story goes that **some trucks are so so gigantic that they even have in-built washrooms** &ndash;
-because by the time you manage to walk out of one of those keeping compliant with proper industrial safety rules, your urgent piece of "business" will be very much done.
+because by the time you manage to walk out of one of those trucks keeping fully compliant with proper industrial safety rules, your urgent piece of "business" will be very much done.
-When those wheels roll, just be sure to keep distance!!_
+Also, by the way, when those wheels roll, be very sure to keep good distance!!_

 ![](CATMiningTruck.jpg)

 In my total of 10 months at Uptake, my main task / specialty was developing **scalable and performant Anomaly Detection algorithms to monitor the health conditions of such data-rich equipment**.
-All kinds of theory that I'd acquired through school, through online courses, _etc._, all became very alive, as I was no longer doing a piece of homework for a good grade.
-I was wrestling with real, messy data and trying to get the best possible predictions out of those data in an acceptable live run-time to enable people to make timely operating decisions.
+All kinds of theory that I'd acquired through school, through online courses, _etc._, became vividly alive.
+I was no longer doing a piece of homework for a good grade, but wrestling with real, messy data and trying to get the best possible predictions and recommendations out of those data in an acceptable live run-time to enable people to make informed and timely operating decisions.
 The **cost, in terms of unplanned expenses and lost business, of a big piece of machinery not getting maintained when it should**, or conversely, **getting idled for maintenance when it is actually healthy**, stands in the order of